 Yes, this seems, at least on its face, to be “double Manafort” for setting a fire in a garbage can.

-I should note that I have not researched this to check how a supposed “otherwise blameless life” of Manafort (according to the judge) may have “justly” lightened Manafort’s load–nor conversely what forms of “blameworthiness” (alongside activism) were deemed relevant for Williams.
+I have not researched this to check how a supposed “otherwise blameless life” of Manafort (according to the judge) may have “justly” lightened Manafort’s load — nor conversely what forms of “blameworthiness” (other than activism) were deemed relevant for Williams.
 Let’s be clear, however, that if Manafort’s crimes so far don’t make him a repeat offender, he seems on track to become one later.

 I have cited Bob Dylan before on this blog to comment on the criminal Mr. Trump’s pardon of the sadistic Sheriff Joe Arpaio. (“You who philosophize disgrace/And criticize all fears/Bury the rag deep in your face/Now’s the time for your tears.”)
 Today I will give Dylan’s song “Hurricane” the last word.
 The above cases are not about being framed (as Rubin Carter’s case was in Dylan’s song) but you will get the point: